AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md

 product-area: system-administration;projects
 navigation-topic: configure-system-defaults
 title: Configure system-wide project preferences
-description: As an Adobe Workfront administrator, you can configure the default preferences for all projects created throughout the system.
+description: As an [!DNL Adobe Workfront] administrator, you can configure the default preferences for all projects created throughout the system.
 These preferences impact project, task, and issue behavior.
 author: Caroline
 feature: System Setup and Administration
 role: Admin